ZatthewFan/vgc-meta-analysis/README.md

 # VGC Meta Analysis

-This program uses Selenium to automate data collection of VGC teams with tournament results, then uses machine learning to analyze the data and report results.
+This program uses Selenium to automate data collection of VGC teams with tournament results.
+The data is stored in a PostgreSQL database which is then analyzed using machine learning to report results.

 ### Immediate TODO list:
 - [x] Data Collection
-- [ ] Converting Data to csv
+- [ ] Store data in database
 - [ ] Analysis using ML
     - [ ] Choose a ML model
     - [ ] Categorize teams